What are Microservices?

 Get Your Team Onboard

-Shifting from a monolithic architecture to a microservices architecture is inherently tedious and time-consuming across business units — and while the increased ease of use and business agility may be worth it, the transition process may prove difficult.
+Shifting from a monolithic architecture to a microservices architecture can be tedious and time-consuming across business units.
+And while the increased ease of use and business agility may be worth it, the transition process may prove difficult.
 Work with stakeholders across the organization to get buy-in and help keep users apprised throughout the transition.

 Design Microservices to be Loosely Coupled